 You will be most susceptible to workplace harassment and possibly a constructive dismissal after returning to work following a medical or maternity leave.
 This is when some employers start comparing you to the person who filled in for you.
 New parents frequently require time off to care for sick infants.
 And they also fall ill more often from viruses their kids bring home from daycare and school.

-Employees returning after an absence from illness face similar problems.
+Employees returning from an absence for illness face similar problems.
 Your manager may unnecessarily scrutinize you for not being fully productive and up to speed right away, especially if you returned without a prescribed gradual return or accommodation plan from your doctor.
 Consequently, your supervisor could demote you, subject you to an unreasonable workload or expose you to underhanded harassment.
 Your working environment becomes “toxic”.
 And this forces you to quit.

 These are classic circumstances of a constructive dismissal.
 Employers often understand the law.
 However, we see this play out time and time again and almost always, it is because the deck is stacked against the employee.
 Some employers take full advantage of the fact that many workers do not understand their rights.